-Children & families world-wide LOVE Christmas, the feeling resonates through the air; one can feel the excitement, touch the happiness & joy …………..
+Christmas in Bora Bora is coming soon and like children & families world-wide, islanders LOVE Christmas, the feeling resonates through the air; one can feel the excitement, touch the happiness & joy …………..
 Santa is coming to Bora!

 Historically, whilst recognising the preaching of a certain Teaarefu from around 1804, Christianity & indeed a traditional Christmas, was probably first celebrated on Bora Bora after the battle of Fei-Pi in Tahiti in 1815 when “the King’s Christians with guns triumphed over the traditionally armed followers of the Tahitian god Oro”.
 Mai, a warrior chief from Bora Bora who could read & write & had heard the Gospel preached, returned from the battle to Bora Bora where along with another chief, Tefaaora, he preached the Gospel widely.
 They arguably provided the catalyst for the conversion to Christianity of the island together with celebration of Christmas.
 This was several years before Pastor Orsmond, Bora Bora’s first pastor, arrived (1818) then 2 years later Pastor Platt at the time the construction of the first church on the island, the Protestant Temple at Vaitape, commenced.